 1. Conceptual Model:

-This research project looks into the issue of teachers’ turnover in grade schools and aims to understand how teacher turnover affects student achievement.
-By examining a panel dataset on some Massachusetts school districts, we provide more evidence to suggest that when controlled for the teachers’ quality and the student’s characteristics, changes in school environment contribute to a significant relationship between low turnover rates and good student performance.
+This paper examines teachers’ turnover in grade schools and aims to understand how teacher turnover affects student achievement.
+Using panel data on some Massachusetts school districts, we provide more evidence to suggest that when controlling for the teachers’ quality and the student’s characteristics, changes in school environment contribute to a significant relationship between low turnover rates and good student performance.

-The existing literature proposes two mechanisms causing this relationship, one based on the change in the compositional makeup of the teachers, while another accounts for the disruptive effects on performance even with comparable teaching cohorts.
+The existing literature proposes two mechanisms driving this relationship, one based on the change in the compositional makeup of the teachers, while another accounts for the disruptive effects on performance even with comparable teaching cohorts.
 The model here, while also controlling for certain measures of teacher quality, includes year and school fixed effects so as to account for time-invariant school characteristics and school-invariant shocks over time.
 We aim to further isolate the effects of teacher retention on students by controlling for other variables affecting specific schools over time than teacher retention, in this case including many variables of teaching environment such as leadership turnover, changes in class or student characteristics, and financial support.

 2. Data:

 We use a longitudinal data from the Massachusetts Department of Elementary and Secondary Education accessed through their School and District Profiles online reports.
 The data includes 360 observations representing 90 school districts in Massachusetts yearly, over a four-year period from the 2012-2013 school year to 2015-2016 school year.
 For each observation, the data includes information within 19 variables regarding district staff retention, Mathematics class size, composition, and teacher quality, Mathematics MCAS exam results, and monetary data regarding teacher salary and funding for schools in the district.
-A table providing descriptions and summary statistics for these variables are included below:
+Table 1 provides descriptions and summary statistics for these variables below

+Table 1